 Hunter and Gatherer

-Interview with Joachim Schmid, Album, Magazin für Fotografie, number 2: Same/Same
+Interview with Joachim Schmid, Album, Magazin für Fotografie, No. 2: Same/Same, Winter 2011

 «Tausend Himmel» et principe d’équivalence • “Tausend Himmel” and the Equivalence Principle